 - submit the online application by the due date (available on 18 October 2022 to 16 November 2022)

 - submit the Report of academic merit form (PDF 181KB) for interstate and overseas applicants by 4 May 2023.
 Log in to your application dashboard to upload the report with a message.

 The report of academic merit requires:

 - standardised test results in reading and mathematics.
 These can be adminsitered by a psychologist or certified teacher.
 The specific test depends on what is available to the person administering the tests.
 Examples of standardised tests are WIAT-III and WIAT-IV or PAT Maths and PAT Reading.
 The psychologist or teacher should be able to advise which standardised tests would be available.

 - a supervised writing task.
 The topic should be general in nature and must be new to the student at the time of writing.
 It must be set and supervised by the person administering the standardised tests.
 The student must have 2 pages and 30 minutes to complete the task.
 No extra time is to be allowed for planning.
 The task is to be supervised and certified by the administrator as the student’s own unassisted writing.

 Returning to sit the test

-Parents of students currently interstate or overseas who had intended to travel to NSW for the test may now be prevented from doing so.
-If this occurs, parents have the option to submit a Report of academic merit instead.
-The due date for submission of the report can be extended to 24 April 2022 for affected families if unable to travel to NSW.
-Please inform the Team if you will not be able to attend the test as intended.
+Parents of students currently interstate or overseas who had intended to travel to NSW for the test may be prevented from doing so.
+Please inform the Unit if you will not be able to attend the test as intended.